Flirting (film): Music

-The song "With a Girl Like You" is actually out of period, not being released until August 1966.
+The song "With a Girl Like You" is actually out of the period, not being released until August 1966.

 Reception

 Flirting grossed $1,655,044 at the box office in Australia and $2,415,396 in the US. and was widely critically acclaimed.
 It featured on Roger Ebert's Top 10 Best Films List of 1992.
 Later it was ranked number 46 on Entertainment Weekly's list of the 50 Best High School Movies.
 Vincent Canby of The New York Times commented: